 Kilmann Diagnostics is an e-learning organization that’s dedicated to resolving conflict throughout the world.
-We pursue this imperative mission by providing a series of online courses and assessment tools that integrate the complementary approaches of conflict management and change management—within the new paradigm of self-aware consciousness and quantum transformation.
+We pursue this imperative mission by providing a series of online courses and assessment tools that integrate the complementary approaches of conflict management and change management—according to the new paradigm of self-aware consciousness and quantum transformation.

 Based on Dr. Kilmann’s four decades of organizational research, executive teaching, and extensive management consulting, the complex topics of conflict and change are intertwined through a carefully orchestrated sequence of eight tracks for quantum transformation: cultures, skills, teams, strategy-structures, reward systems… and the three process management (improvement) tracks.

 To learn about the advent of the new Consciousness Revolution, which is sure to become the future of organizational development and human resource management, we first offer you our most stimulating and paradigm-breaking recorded online course: Expanding Consciousness in People and Organizations.

 As a grand overview of the eight-track program for transforming a Newtonian organization into a quantum organization, including the Courage Assessment and the Influence Survey, we next offer you our most integrative online course: Quantum Transformation.

 To learn all about the Thomas-Kilmann Instrument (TKI), we next offer three online courses that explain conflict management results for individuals, groups, and organizations, which conveniently set the stage for our completely integrated program for quantum transformation: BASIC Training, GROUP Training, and ADVANCED Training in Conflict Management.